what is asc 606

 • Oct, 23

-Have you ever encountered an acronym that seems familiar, but you find yourself double-checking its meaning just to be specific?
+Have you ever seen an acronym that looks familiar but needs to be checked for its meaning?
 When it comes to accounting acronyms, it's understandable to seek clarification.
-That's why we're here to guide you through the ASC 606 journey—a comprehensive exploration of this illustrious accounting code.
+We're here to help you understand ASC 606, a detailed look at this important accounting standard.

 ASC 606, the Accounting Standards Codification, establishes standardized accounting principles for revenue recognition, aiming to harmonize accounting practices across industries.
 It addresses variations in how businesses handle similar transactions, ensuring consistency and eliminating discrepancies.

 Developed jointly by the International Accounting Standards Board (IASB) and the Financial Accounting Standards Board (FASB), ASC 606 came into effect in the fiscal year following December 15, 2017.
-Compliance with ASC 606 is essential for all organizations, regardless of their profit status or public or private, as long as they engage in contracts or sales agreements with customers.
+All organizations must follow ASC 606 rules, both for-profit and non-profit.
+The requirement is in place if they have customer contracts or sales agreements.

 In simpler terms, if your business sells goods or services, ASC 606 directly applies to you.